Purpurea Plena Elegans Clematis Plants

 As it flowers late in the season, it looks great with climbing roses or clambering up a tree.
 Use it with rambling roses that only flower once - as they finish their season, the plummy-red blooms of this viticella variety will continue until autumn.

-If it is paired with a repeat-flowering climbing rose, choose a contrasting colour and shape, such as Perennial Blush, whose simple, single pale pink flowers are the perfect companion.
+If it is paired with a repeat-flowering climbing rose, choose a contrasting colour and shape: something with simple, single pale pink flowers is a perfect companion.

 Of course, it is ideal for covering a trellis or obelisk quickly and the flowers are showy enough to hold their own as a focal point in a border.
 As it is so fast-growing once established, it is a good choice for a pergola.